 Once you’ve established a base of Network TAPs, you’ll likely want to add in an aggregation layer to maximize the efficiency of your existing infrastructure or minimize the need to purchase additional network packet brokers, by aggregating traffic streams to maximize the ports in your infrastructure.

 Network Connectivity: Visibility in the Public Cloud

 When it came down to figuring out how to provide the same level of network visibility into the cloud, we knew we had to deliver a best-of-breed solution to our customers, who rely on Garland Technology’s standards and dedication to quality every day.
-That’s why we chose to work with Prisms to provide visibility into the public cloud.
+That’s why we've released Garland Prisms to provide visibility into the public cloud.

-[Want to learn more about the Garland Technology and Prisms solution for public cloud?
-Watch our on-demand webinar to see how the solution works to ensure complete packet visibility in the public cloud.]
+[Want to learn more about the Garland Prisms solution for public cloud?
+Contact us to book a demo to see how the solution works to ensure complete packet visibility in the public cloud.]